 “We are trying to avoid exorcism of the week,” Robert King said. “…The second episode is about miracles.
 It’s about those question marks in life that you don’t quite know how they happen, a school where all the girls at the school start laughing, and it seems to be almost viral. … I would say the other thing is you’re looking at life, and you’re seeing evil, not with a capital ‘E’ but with a small ‘e,’ the boss who throws things at his employees: Where does that fit in?

 “So that is really what our people are about is just figuring out what is genetically based villainy, if you want to use that word instead of evil, and what is something that’s even bigger, something more supernatural?
 But also, looking at hope,” Robert King continued.

 While EVIL may discuss religion and the supernatural, the trailer portrayed many scary moments.
 A Christian worldview is seen, however, as Colter’s character gives Herbers’ character a cross to ward off demons.

 The show premieres Sept.
 26. Please check back on Movieguide® for the full review.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!